 There are currently 6 shows, and here’s how we rank them.

-Held in late May every year.
+EDC is held in late May every year.
+Life is Beautiful is in September.

 Watch the 12.5 million light show on the canopy above.